NEWS and EVENTS

 Holy Conversations Lectionary Class gathers in the Parish Library.

 Explorations gathers in Oak Ridge Hall.
-(Will not meet regularly during the summer)
+(Resumes August 24)

 Life with the Sacred Text, a small group reflection on various topics and their relevance as relates to Scripture and daily life, gathers in the Guild Parlor, just off Fowler Hall.